MetPX/sarracenia/doc/sr_config.7.rst

 .. note::
    FIXME: Cannot find a component where help works.
 Remove?
+   FIXME: OK: sr_post -h works. but not sr_post 'help' (interpreted as a file, naturally.)

 **-V**  has a component print out a version identifier and exit.